Aniket512/PR-Approval-System/README.md

 - They can choose PR approval Type - Sequential or Parallel.
 - On th portal, all the prs will be dispalyed to the user which they have created or have been requested the review of.
 - Approvers can approve or reject the PR based on the sequential or parallel flow.
+- In sequential flow, if any of the approver rejects the PR, the PR is rejected.
+- In parallel flow, after all the approvers has taken decision, and if any of them rejects the PR, the PR is rejected.